With super large pages or complex websites it helps to add a table of contents. But a ToC on the web operates differently than in a book or magazine.

 You’ve probably seen multi-part articles or detailed pages with huge tables organizing each section.
 These help you jump to the part you need and start consuming content fast.

-Craft your ToC for easy browsing and create a structure that makes sense.
+Craft your ToC(Table of Contents) for easy browsing and create a structure that makes sense.
 You don’t actually need a table element, since really these ToCs act like list elements with a long list of accessible links.

 Take for example this ToC page from David Bushell.